 Always, always use vegetable broth to hydrate your savory masa for tamales!

 Water will make your masa taste bland.
-So use either homemade vegetable broth, the cartons of vegetable broth or vegan bouillon powder flavored in vegetable, chicken or beef.
+So use either homemade vegetable broth, the cartons of vegetable broth or mix hot water with vegan bouillon powder flavored in vegetable, or vegan chicken broth or vegan beef bouillon.

 • Milk and Juices for Sweet Tamales Masa :